français / english

 Technology-enabled home health care should be thriving.
 An aging population and the transformation of acute illnesses such as heart failure into chronic diseases mean that the number of patients is growing.
 In addition, new medical-technology devices could help keep patients at home rather than in costly institutions, such as assisted-living facilities or nursing homes - leading to potentially big savings for the health care systems.
 Instead, the full potential of the technology-enabled home health care market remains to be tapped.

-Unraveling Some of the Brain’s Mysteries
+Unraveling some of the brain’s mysteries

 Society October 3rd, 2011, Bernard Esambert / President of the French Foundation for Epilepsy Research and the Federation for Brain Research